err0r500/Clean-Architecture-in-Golang/README.md

   - ask for a **createDeleted()** method but we'll use another interface, ***UserReadWriterHistory***.
 This way, we don't care where and how it's actually saved : another table in the same DB, another DB, another type of DB, a file system... we simple don't care, our use case is finished !

 #### Tests
+Testing the use cases is done by implementing mocked interfaces.
+DO NOT call a DB or anything outside your own code for your tests (at this layer)

 - Test the logic of your useCases, try to detect edge cases
   - *Example :* vary the inputs and verify the execution flows through your code the way it's supposed to.
 - Test the error detection of the results coming from the Interfaces layer (especially those not throwing any error ! )